pdfcrunch/pdfcrunch.github.io/collections/_posts/2024-10-17-neuro-evolutionary-tetris.md

 I want a teach a neural network how to play Tetris.

+The source code for this experiment can be found here: [https://github.com/opyate/neuro-evolved-tetris](https://github.com/opyate/neuro-evolved-tetris)

 What are the possible approaches?

 A supervised learning approach could be that I record a Tetris world champion playing lots and lots of games, then create a large labelled dataset, then train a model on said dataset.
 However, that's a lot of work, and the model might generalise to play exactly like that world champion and potentially miss out on novel Tetris techniques and play styles.